![]() |

 The registration fee for Synod Assembly 2026 is $80 per person.
 This includes general costs associated with the Assembly and

-registration fee.
-It was once custom to cover all room
+in the registration fee.
+It was once custom to cover all

-& board under the registration fee.
-As these expenses
+room & board under the registration fee.
+As these

-cost of attendance and reimburse or provide allowances for
+consider total cost of attendance and reimburse or provide

 Paying OnlineWe use PayPal for online payments.
 You do not need to